Friday, 30 November 2018

 Embekke Devalaya

 Embekke Devalaya (Sinhala: ඇම්බැක්කේ දේවාලය; Tamil: எம்பக்க முருகன் கோயில்) is a Devalaya Shrine in the village of Embekka in Kandy District, Sri Lanka.
 The site is located on the Embekka - Pilimatalawa road, about 7 km from Pilimatalawa town.
-Embekka Devalaya is considered the place which has the greatest collection of wood carvings found in Sri Lanka (Rajapakse et al., 2010).
+Embekka Devalaya is considered the place where the greatest collection of wood carvings in Sri Lanka is found (Rajapakse et al., 2010).

 History

-According to the traditional asserts, Embekke was the audience hall of the Gampola Kings which have been later converted and dedicated to the Sinhalese god Kataragama Deviyo.
+According to the traditional asserts, Embekke was the audience hall of the Gampola Kings which have been later converted and dedicated to the Sinhalese War God Kataragama Deviyo or Kartikeya (Devendra, 1955; Gamage, 2018).
 A local deity called Devata Bandara is also worshipped here (Godakumbura, 2011).
-However, it is believed that this Devalaya was established by King Vikramabahu III [(1357-1374 A.D.)
-Godakumbura, 2011; Rajapakse et al., 2010].
+Textual sources and folklore reveal that this Devalaya was established by King Vikramabahu III (1357-1374 A.D.) during the Gampola period (Devendra, 1955; Gamage, 2018; Godakumbura, 2011; Rajapakse et al., 2010).
+The palm leaf manuscript Embekke Varnanawa written by Delgahagoda Mudiyanse in the 18th century attributes the construction of this shrine to Vikramabahu III (Gamage, 2018).
+It further records that the original building over the sanctum used to be a three-storied structure and it was supplemented by a later restoration or a reconstruction in the 18th century by the Kandyan kings (Gamage, 2018).
 The Kirala Sandeshaya, poetry written during the Kandyan Period, mentions this shrine as "Mahasen Devalaya" (Rajapakse, 2016).
+The Digge of the shrine is said to have been embellished during the reign of King Rajadhi Rajasinha [(1781-1798 A.D.)
+Abeywardana, 2004].

 Mainly eight old buildings are identified at the site.
-They include Vahalkada (the entrance), Maha Devalaya (the main shrine), Palle Devalaya, Muruthengeya (the kitchen), Vee Atuwa (rice container), the Buddha shrine, Rittageya (Embekke Ambalama), and Sinhasana Geya (the throne house).
-Except for the Rittageya and Sinhasana Geya, the other six buildings are found inside the temple premises.
+They include Vahalkada (the entrance), Maha Devalaya (the main shrine), Palle Devalaya, Muruthengeya (the kitchen), Vee Atuwa (granary), the Buddha shrine, Rittageya (Embekke Ambalama), and Sinhasana Geya (the throne house).
+Except for the Rittageya and Sinhasana Geya, the other six buildings are found within the temple premises.

 Vahalkada

 The porch at the entrance of the temple is called Vahalkada and it is said to be the oldest construction found on the site (Godakumbura, 2011).
-It has been built on a quadrangle base of about 2.5 feet in height and the roof of the building is supported by 10 wooden pillars fixed on the base.
-The pillars contain fine wood carvings similar to the carvings found on the pillars in the Hewisi Mandapaya.
-The structure is 22 feet 11 inches in length and 18 feet 8 inches in width.
+It has been built on a quadrangle base of about 2.5 ft. in height and the roof of the building is supported by 10 pillars set in three rows of which the two extreme ones have three each (Devendra, 1955).
+The pillars are of the same age and type as those in the Hewisi Mandapaya (Devendra, 1955).
+The structure is 22 ft.
+11 inches in length and 18 ft.
+8 inches in width.

 Maha Devalaya consists of five parts; the Garbha, Pirith Kiyana Ge, Antharalaya or Meda Digge, Sandun Kudama and Digge or Hewisi Mandapaya The soldier, Embekke